-If you’ve ever been at the beach on a hot day, have you found that being near the waters edge, even if you don’t go in, feels cooler?
+If you’ve ever been at the beach on a hot summer day, have you found that being near the waters edge whether standing outside by a pool or next to the sea, even if you don’t go in, feels cooler?

 The reason for this is that water at the shore is heavy with moisture from the sea and as the moisture evaporates it uses the energy from the sun that would otherwise be heating you.
 The process of evaporation draws energy from the surrounding environment making it feel cooler.
-They DO work.
-If set up correctly they can cool the air temperature noticeably sometimes by as much as 30F.
+An outdoor mister system DOES work.
+If set up correctly the electric misters can be very effective cooling the air temperature noticeably sometimes by as much as 30F which is alot.

 In very simple terms, this is how misting fans work.